Lighthouse Friends Home Page

 The letter Reverend James Freemen wrote petitioning for a lighthouse near Truro stated that in 1794 more vessels were wrecked on the east shore of Truro than in all of Cape Cod.

 The nation’s first eclipser was installed in the lantern room to differentiate Highland Light from others on the way to Boston, but delays in receiving it pushed the inaugural illumination back to January 15, 1798.
+With a focal plane of 180 feet above the sea, the light, with its array of lamps and reflectors, had the potential to be seen up to twenty-four miles, but the haze that often hung over the cape reduced the light’s visibility.
 Sperm whale oil was initially used in the light, but the fuel was later changed to lard.

 As with many other lighthouses, there were severe structural issues with the tower, and, on top of that, the eclipser did not function properly.
 Small’s repeated complaints that the house and tower were disintegrating cost him his position in 1812.
 However, he won a victory of sorts in that plans were made to correct the problems that same year.

-When inspector Lieutenant Edward W. Carpender showed up unexpectedly on November 1, 1838, an “alarmed” keeper rushed to set things in order.
+When inspector Lieutenant Edward W. Carpender showed up unexpectedly a few minutes before sundown on November 1, 1838, an “alarmed” keeper rushed to set things in order.
 Despite the keeper’s “hasty rub-up,” few of the lamps were trimmed, the chimneys were not cleaned properly, the reflectors were unburnished, and the glass of the lantern was smoked.

-Carpender described the lighthouse, which had been rebuilt in 1831, as a thirty-foot, brick tower with walls at the base 3 ˝ feet thick; the interior diameter of the tower was fifteen feet at the base.
-The wooden finishings (steps, doors, sills, etc.) even though only seven years old, showed signs of decay.
-Carpender recommended that the reflectors be removed, as the light was required to shine in all directions.
+Carpender described the lighthouse, which had been rebuilt in 1833, as a thirty-foot, brick tower with walls at the base 3 ˝ feet thick; the interior diameter of the tower was fifteen feet at the base.
+Fifteen lamps and an equal number of fifteen-inch reflectors were arranged in two circular series in the lantern room, eight in the lower and seven in the upper.
+The tower’s wooden finishings (steps, doors, sills, etc.), even though only seven years old, showed signs of decay.
+Carpender recommended that the reflectors be removed, as the light was required to shine in all directions, and that one lamp facing the lantern room’s iron door be removed to the upper tier of lamps.
 Even though the keeper had been caught with the light in less than pristine condition, Carpender concluded his report with, “Premises in good order.”

 I.W.P.
-Lewis had the tower rendered fireproof through the installation of the following cast-iron items: window frames, sashes, door, staircase, roof, and lantern.
+Lewis had the tower rendered fireproof through the installation of cast-iron fittings, and Keeper Jesse Holbrook praised these and other improvements:

 Thoreau left the following account of an overnight stay at the lighthouse: